Viewing this page on your device?

 If your child struggles with puzzles, read my article on teaching puzzles.

 Your child will need lots of encouragement if they usually avoid this type of book – encourage your child to pay attention to detail, and show them how to systematically work through the page.
+Many libraries and second hand book stores stock a range of "Where's Waldo?", "I Spy" and "Usborne Puzzle Books".

 Usually, I let the child scan the page first, and if they do not find the object, I will work with them systematically.